 Most people want to feel safe, so quality of care is likely to figure reasonably high up your list.
 For some, location trumps all other factors.
 For others, price may be the overriding factor - especially if your health insurance doesn't cover treatment.
 Others may regard customer service as key and that a clinic that builds strong relationships and offers a smooth onboarding experience is the most critical factor.

-Step 2 - Create a shortlist
+Step 2 - Create a shortlist of chiropractors

 Who doesn't use Google or Google Maps as their first port of call these days?